cronologic-de/ug_hub/source/index.rst

 Our *Application Notes* outline multiple example applications of our ADC or TDC converters, including source code and configuration setups.

-If you are interested in setting up your cronologic device on a Linux machine, please refer to our
+If you are interested in setting up your **cronologic device on a Linux machine**, please refer to our
 `Linux support page <https://www.cronologic.de/support/linux>`_.

 For more information on our products, please visit our homepage